Trump says he is ready to press China's Xi on case of two detained Canadians

 Trudeau has not had a formal meeting with Pelosi since she officially became the House speaker in early January.

-“We want to relay our feeling that this is a stronger deal than it was before,” the government source said.
+“We want to relay our feeling that this is a stronger deal than it was before,” a Canadian government source said.

 Trudeau is also due to meet Republican Senate Majority Leader Mitch McConnell.